DAGWorks-Inc/burr/examples/web-server/README.md

 # Running Burr in a web server

 Burr is meant to run interactive apps.
-This means running it as part of a web-service that responds to requests, maanges state, and documents its capabilities.
-The interactive nature of Burr (moving in/out of programmatic control) means we want to think carefully about how to expose our burr applications to the web.
+This means running it as part of a web-service that responds to requests, manages state, and documents its capabilities.
+The interactive nature of Burr (moving in/out of programmatic control) means we want to think carefully about how to expose our Burr applications to the web.

 In this tutorial we will use the [email assistant example](../email-assistant) as a walk-through.
 Our goal is to expose the email assistant in a web-server that a UI can easily be built on top of.